mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/02.Evaluation-with-docker-compose/docs.md

 ```

 Since this change is the same on every device, it is natural to automate this as part of the build process for the disk image.
-See file installation instructions for [the Debian family](../../04.Operating-System-updates-Debian-family/03.Customize-Mender/docs.md#configuration-file) or [the Yocto Project](../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/docs.md#configuration-file) for more information.
+See installation instructions for [the Debian family](../../../04.Operating-System-updates-Debian-family/03.Customize-Mender/docs.md#configuration-file) or [the Yocto Project](../../../05.Operating-System-updates-Yocto-Project/05.Customize-Mender/docs.md#configuration-file) for more information.

 ## Verify that the device is accepted

 If everything went as intended, your device shows up with an `accepted` status in the Mender Server.
 You can log in to the Mender UI to ensure your device appears on the device list and reports inventory.

 If your device is not showing up, make sure you installed the certificates correctly - both on the server and on the device.
 Check client logs and/or server logs for error messages that can identify what is wrong.
-See the [troubleshooting section on connecting devices](../../301.Troubleshoot/05.Device-Runtime/docs.md#mender-server-connection-issues) in this case.
+See the [troubleshooting section on connecting devices](../../../301.Troubleshoot/05.Device-Runtime/docs.md#mender-server-connection-issues) in this case.